codingatkca/interview_experience/README.md

 - How does React Router works?
 - How can I call block of Code when the list of AJAX call completes?
 - Difference between Asych Await vs Promise?

+## RestFull Service
+- Difference between Put vs Patch method?
+- what are idempotent methods in restfull service?